German submarine U-185: Sinking

 Realizing that the situation was hopeless, Maus ordered all hands to abandon ship.
 More than 40 men managed to reach the deck and jump into the sea as U-185 sank.
-Only 36 men were later rescued by the destroyer USS Barker, the rest succumbing to wounds or chlorine poisoning.
-The 25 men from U-185 and the nine survivors from U-604 spent the following three years as POWs before returning to Germany.
+Only 36 of them would be rescued by the destroyer USS Barker, the rest succumbing to wounds or chlorine poisoning.
+The 25 men from U-185 were POWs before returning to Germany three years later.

 On 21 September 1943 Kapitänleutnant August Maus was awarded the Knight's Cross of the Iron Cross.

 Wolfpacks

 U-185 took part in one wolfpack, namely: